jadwigo/bolt-deployer-recipe/README.md

 Make sure you can ssh connect passwordless (using the account `your_shell_user`) to your `yourhost.com`, and that `your_shell_user` has _passwordless sudo_ enabled **(this is required by deployer)**.

+Also set-up the account `your_shell_user` with the correct ssh keys to acces your git repository.
+See: https://deployer.org/docs/advanced/deploy-and-git for more information.

 Also make sure the database user `your_mysql_user` user is allowed to create mysql databases and tables in those databases, and perform mysqldump.

 It is probably best to create a specific deployment user account on the server and a specific backup administrator account in the database for these.